 Undergoing a cystectomy, a surgical procedure primarily performed to treat bladder cancer, is a significant event in a patient's life.
 This guide provides a straightforward, step-by-step explanation of what happens before, during, and after the cystectomy procedure, including insights into anesthesia, hospital stay, and the initial recovery phase.
 By understanding the process, patients can feel more prepared and less anxious about their upcoming surgery.

 Preparation for a cystectomy begins weeks before the actual surgery.
 Patients undergo several pre-operative assessments, including blood tests, imaging tests, and a thorough physical examination, to ensure they are fit for surgery.
-During this time, it's crucial for patients to discuss any concerns with their doctor, including their medical history and any medications they're taking.
-To facilitate a smoother recovery, patients are often advised to follow a healthy dietrich in fruits, vegetables, and whole grainsand to quit smoking.
+During this time, patients must discuss any concerns with their doctor, including their medical history and any medications they're taking.
+To facilitate a smoother recovery, patients are often advised to follow a healthy diet rich in fruits, vegetables, and whole grains and to quit smoking.

 The cystectomy procedure, which typically lasts 3-6 hours, is performed under general anesthesia, meaning the patient will be asleep and pain-free throughout.
 The surgeon may choose either an open approach, making a single, large incision in the abdomen, or a minimally invasive approach, using several small incisions and special surgical tools.
 The primary goal is to remove the bladder and any surrounding tissues or organs that contain cancer.